-- using collective resources to reduce health inequalities and address variances in the quality of health and social care. - 8.14.
-The primary focus of the Board is the improvement and co-ordination of services related to NHS, social care and related children's and public health.
-However, this will be within the context that the Board is a lever to improve the health and wellbeing of the citizens of Cheshire West & Chester. - 8.15.
-In accordance with the Health and Social Care Act 2012 and the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013, the Board was constituted as a statutory committee of the Council on 19 May 2016 under s.102 of the Local Government Act 1972, and is answerable to its scrutiny functions with the following membership and terms of reference. - 8.16.
-The Board comprises the following members who have committed to support the Board discharge its statutory duties.
+- services and using collective resources to reduce health inequalities and address variances in the quality of health and social care. - 3.2 The primary focus of the Health and Wellbeing Board will be to work in partnership for the improvement and co-ordination of services related to NHS, social care and related children's and public health.
+This will be within the context that the Board is a lever to improve the health and wellbeing of the citizens of Cheshire West and Chester and reduce inequalities across all the wider determinants of physical and mental health and wellbeing, including housing, employment, environment, amongst other factors.